There is a widespread misconception that data created and stored in Microsoft 365 does not need to be backed up.

 - Lost data due to cancelled account subscriptions

-With more and more companies depending on Office 365, these risks are impossible to ignore.
+With more and more companies depending on Microsoft 365, these risks are impossible to ignore.
 That means that best practices like data backup are just as important in the cloud as in traditional IT systems.
-Ask us about Office 365 Backup!

-While Office 365 does include basic restore capabilities for lost data, two major issues arise when using their tools: lost data and lost time.
+While Microsoft 365 does include basic restore capabilities for lost data, two major issues arise when using their tools: lost data and lost time.

-- Data loss due to inactive licenses: As you would expect, an active Office 365 license is required to access O365 data.
+- Data loss due to inactive licenses: As you would expect, an active Microsoft 365 license is required to access data.
 Unfortunately, inactive or deprovisioned user data is permanently deleted, and there is no rollback option once an account has been removed.